datachefs/coaching-pandas/README.md

 # coaching-pandas
-Notes, links, IPython notebooks for coaching someone how to analyze data using pandas and IPython notebook
+Notes, links, IPython notebooks for coaching someone how to analyze data using pandas and IPython notebook; quick-and-dirty dump of notes + links using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#tables) formatting.

-NOTE: for now, just dumping my notes and links right here; clean it up later.

 ## Installing, Getting Set up
 Needs links to: